LushSunlight/-/README.md

 Difficulties.
 1. The training of word2vector model requires a lot of time and corpus.
 Solution: Import the pre-trained Tencentailab model, which can convert words into 100-dimensional vectors
 2. Words can have multiple lexical properties at the same time, and single-label classification algorithms such as svm cannot be used.
 Solution: Use the moc algorithm in gensim

+#### 岳宇洋

+##### Hard to Learn Crawler From Scratch

+If we say programming is a magic, then web scraping is a wizardry.
+It is also the use of magic to achieve wonderfully practical yet effortless feats.
+Therefore, it's hard to learn such a wizardry in a short time.
+In this project I referred to two books, read dozens of blogs, from not being able to read the code to write my own code, and achieve many breakthroughs.

+##### Fix the Bug of Getting Stuck Due to A Large Number of Files

+Since we are building a corpus, we need a gigabyte level of text.
+And the size of each character is only 1 byte, so we are dealing with a gigabyte-level amount of characters.
+Users usually do not need to process such huge amount of text, so operating systems and applications are usually not friendly to big data support, highlighted by lagging and failed to process.
+Therefore, I introduced two databases for storing articles and for storing links to traversed articles.
+The databases ensure the reading and processing of this huge scale of data, speeding up the program's efficiency and ensuring availability.

+##### Choose Corpus Carefully

+A corpus is a formal, standardized collection of words stored in a database for retrieval by a specific program.
+The Internet, which is now a social platform where everyone can submit a comment, has more or less polluted the word set.
+Users freely use unstandardized style words on the Internet, which brings certain difficulties and challenges to word separation.
+Therefore, we selected not out-of-date but standardized texts as a corpus for subsequent operations.